Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 * You can also update the RAW part of the preloader yourself, and this should not cause problems, but be careful, as updating the RAW may add additional locks or fixes.
 And also updating from Android 14 to Android 15 can entail an unpredictable result.

 Proceed only if you fully understand the risks and implications.

-## Additionally
-On the Russian 4pda forum, user Max_Goblin provides very detailed [instructions](https://4pda.to/forum/index.php?showtopic=1059838&view=findpost&p=136154776), including detailed installation of mtkclient for Windows, creating and restoring backups, a detailed description of using the graphical interface, and instructions for manually creating a patch for the preloader.

 ---
 ## This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.